ANDROComputationalSolutions/emane-core-ub14/README.md

 <b>SETUP INSTRUCTIONS:</b>
 The first step will install and configure EMANE, CORE, and all deps.
 This step will take several minutes.
 The next step shuts down the machine.
-The third step restarts the machine with the correct configuation.
+The third step restarts the machine with the correct configuration.
 If vagrant-vbguest is installed, then it will install the correct guest additions package as well.

 vagrant up
-vagrent halt
+vagrant halt
 vagrant up

 <b>ACCESSING VAGRANT VM:</b>